 Build one railroad structure (from scratch or using a kit), paint and weather the structure, mount it on your layout or diorama, and make the surrounding area on the diorama scenic.

 Alone or with others, build a model railroad or modular layout including ballast and scenery.
 Make electrical connections and operate a train.
 Describe what you enjoyed most.

 Participate in a switching contest on a timesaver layout and record your time.

 Explain the difference between powering and controlling a model railroad by using direct current, and powering and controlling a model railroad using digital command control.

 With your parent’s and counselor’s approval, do TWO of the following:

 Visit a railroad museum, historical display, or a prototype railroad-sponsored public event.
-With permission, photograph, videotape, or sketch items of interest.
-Explain what you saw and describe your photos, sketches, or videotape.
+With permission, photograph, digitally record, or sketch items of interest.
+Explain what you saw and describe your photos, sketches, or video.

 Purchase tickets and ride a scenic or historic railroad.
 Under supervision, photograph the equipment and discuss with your counselor the historic significance of the operation.

 Locate the website of four rail historical groups, then find information on the history of the rail preservation operations and purpose of each group.
 Talk with a member of one of the groups and find out how you might help.